Lena Wood: Biography

 In May 1936 on BBC Radio, the Birmingham Ladies' String Quartet, composed of Muriel Tookey, Dorothy Hemming, Lena Wood and Elsa Tookey, gave the first broadcast performances of William Alwyn's String Quartet No.10 En Voyage and his String Quartet No.12 Fantasia.

 In February 1938 her performance of Bloch's Viola Suite on the radio came to the attention of the Musical Times critic W.R.
 Anderson, who described the piece as placing immense demands on the players, but describes Wood's and the pianist Doris Watkins' playing, as "well-attuned to the music's moods".

 In 1939 Wood played the Elgar Cello Concerto, arranged for viola by Lionel Tertis, with the Birmingham Philharmonic Orchestra.

 In April 1940 she played at the Wigmore Hall in London at a concert in aid of the ISM Benevolent Fund.
 Kathleen Cooper (piano), Audrey Caterall (violin), Lena Wood (viola) and Edith Lake (cello) played Faure's Quartet in C minor and the viola version of Brahms' Clarinet Trio.

 In Birmingham in 1941, Wood gave the first performance of Ruth Gipps' Jane Grey (Fantasy) Op.15 for Viola and Piano.

 In 1941 Wood, with the Catterall Quartet, Arthur Catterall (violin) Audrey Catterall (violin) and Johan C. Hock (cello) gave the first broadcast performance of Armstrong Gibbs's second quartet which he had dedicated to the quartet.

-On the 16th of December 1942 she gave the first broadcast performance of Elizabeth Maconchy's Viola Sonata with Tom Bromley (piano) on the BBC's Latin American Service.
+On 16 December 1942 she gave the first broadcast performance of Elizabeth Maconchy's Viola Sonata with Tom Bromley (piano) on the BBC's Latin American Service.

 In 1954 she gave the first performance of Christopher Edmunds' (Note: Dr Christopher Edmunds, 1899-1990, composer, lived and worked in Birmingham all his life.
 Edmunds was a teacher of harmony and composition at the Birmingham School of Music from 1929 and Principal, 1945-1956) Sonata for Viola, with Tom Bromley (piano) at The Midland Institute.
 Also performed at this recital was Joseph Gibbs' D minor Sonata, at which the Musical Times critic noted that: "Miss Wood played it admirably."

 Lena Wood played with a number of ensembles during her performing career including the Birmingham Quartet, the Midlands Wireless Orchestra, the Alex Cohen Quartet, the London Pianoforte Quartet, the Ionian String Quartet, the Catterall String Quartet, Johan Hoch's Chamber Orchestra and the Clifford Quintet which she founded.

 Wood taught at the Royal Birmingham Conservatoire and was a formidable teacher.
 Her pupil Howard Breakspear, principal viola of Opera North, referred to her as "The Dragon", stating she was, "as terrifying as she was inspirational".

 She died aged 82 in Stourbridge at her home ‘Claremont’, 66 Worcester Street, where she had lived for over fifty years.

 Her name is remembered in the Musicians’ Book of Remembrance in the Musician's Chapel within the Church of the Holy Sepulchre, (The Musicians’ Church) in London.